top of page

 Resident Minister

-Rev. Dennis Hosei Shinseki has been a minister since 1981.
-He has served at the Seattle Buddhist Temple, White River Buddhist Temple in Auburn, Washington, Salinas Buddhist Temple, and the Mountain View Buddhist Temple.
-He is currently the resident minister for the Monterey, Salinas, and Watsonville Buddhist Temple.
-Rev. Shinseki grew up in Mountain View, California, where he attended the Mountain View Buddhist Temple.
-He is a graduate of California State University, Institute of Buddhist Studies in Berkeley and the Chuo Bukkyo Gakuin (Central School of Buddhism) in Kyoto, Japan.
+Rev. Shinseki grew up in Mountain View, California where he attended the Mountain View Buddhist Temple.
+He is a graduate of the California State University, Institute of Buddhist Studies in Berkeley and the Chuo Bukkyo Gakuin (Central School of Buddhism) in Kyoto Japan.

 Sunday Service Video